splch/slc.is/content/posts/speoffKeyboard.md

 ---
 title: The Data-Driven Keyboard
-description: An optimized keyboard derived from typing delays.
+description: An optimized keyboard derived from typing delays
 slug: speoff
 date: 2022-04-17
 author: Spencer and Geoffrey Churchill